Pariari/pariari/content/events/ngariung/index.md

 ### Indonesian-based:
 - individuals who aren’t currently part of an arts collective
+- arts collectives will be invited by Gudskul (from Lumbung Indonesia members)
+- future/younger art collectives are also invited by Gudskul

 The selected applicants will be joined by members of Indonesian arts collectives invited by Gudskul.
 The format of the sessions will vary, including presentations from Indonesian and Australian artists, collectives and researchers; conversations; games; and guided project development.